andrewvaughan/template-core/.github/CONTRIBUTING.md

 If you do find an existing Issue that matches your concern, please add any context that might help solve it, whether that be your specific replication steps or information about your platform.
 It can be surprising what data helps crack open the understanding of a complex, or even simple, problem.
+Let the Project Maintainers know that you are also having a problem by commenting on that Issue.
+This helps them prioritize work effectively.

 If you perform these steps and are still sure a bug exists, please [file a bug report][issue-bug] so the community can address it.
 Expect to come prepared with the following information for your bug report to move out of